zhuofany/Yu-portfolio/health-diets.md

 <br />

 ### 📓 Summary for redesign
-_1. What the redesigned data visualization shows?_
+**1. What the redesigned data visualization shows?**
 The redesigned data visualization is intended for diet experts and staff at national professional health institutions, as well as members of the general public who are interested in dietary health, such as myself.
 This data visualization depicts how healthy diwt has changed in different parts of the world over the last decade.
 Foods with green color are relatively healthy, while those of red color are harmful to the environment and health.
 The countries in the first row, according to the original text, may have performed better over the last decade.
 However, both positive and negative dietary change are more common in high-income or upper-middle-income countries.
 Over the last decade, the world has made little progress in improving diets.

-_2. Reasons for selecting the redesigned data visualization._
+**2. Reasons for selecting the redesigned data visualization.**
 To begin with, the bar chart clearly depicts the rate of growth in consumption of various food types over the last decade.
 The grid format allows for a clear comparison of food consumption around the world.
 I added a filter to choose between health-improving and health-affecting foods, and the colors can represent two different food categories.
 At the same time, each bar chart in this data visualization can be sorted according to the rate of increase in food consumption, making it easier for audiences to observe and study data.

-_3. The difference between the sketch and the redesign._
+**3. The difference between the sketch and the redesign.**
-    *
+   * The layout of the chart is different.
+Sketch employs filters to place various regions on different pages.
+However, the new visualization arranges them in a grid on a single plane.
+   * The six areas are divided into two lines in the redesigned visualization.
+The first line represents the areas that have done relatively well in terms of diet improvement over the last ten years.
+   * The redesigned data visualization employs two colors to represent two major food categories, which can more accurately reflect the original context meaning.
+   * The size of the growth rate can be sorted in the new visualization.
+   * The redesigned visualization can rank the rates of growth of various food groups in each region.
+   * The redesigned visualization includes additional captions.
+   * The redesigned visualization includes filters for selecting health-improving food/health-affecting food.
 <br />
 <br />
 ⬅️[Back to Portfolio ](README.md)